apache/trafficserver/doc/admin-guide/plugins/regex_revalidate.en.rst

 During configuration reload, any rule which changes it type will be reloaded and treated as a new rule.

+NOTE: MISS Should *only* be used when the parent is known to be an origin.
+If the parent is another caching CDN it is likely that the refetch object will have the identical DATE header as the object currently in cache.
+In this case matching assets will effectively become no-cache assets until the refetch rule expires.

 Caveats
 =======